How to Find the Right Type of Yoga Style

 We did a full article on chair yoga.
 It’s essentially conventional yoga with most traditional poses, the only difference being you’ll be supported by a chair.
 This is great for seniors with mobility issues, chronic pain or for those who have trouble standing for long periods of time.

-The slower pace and focus on holding poses rather than trying to rush through them make this type of yoga suitable for seniors.
+The slower pace and focus on holding poses rather than trying to rush through them make restorative yoga suitable for seniors.
 You can go at your own pace, concentrate on your breathing and gain a much more spiritual experience with restorative yoga.

 Slow yoga reduces the number of transitions but keeps up a steady flow.
 It gives you time between poses to breathe, take your time and centre your mind before moving on to the next pose.
 This is a great physical/meditative combination of yoga.
 Try it if you feel like things are moving too fast and you need to slow your mind down.